neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 I have [a 40-pair box of disposable hand warmers][hand-warmers-box], and keep 3 pairs in a side pocket of my [handlebar bags](#cockpit-bags) when it's cold out (just in case).
 They're a good fail-safe if [heated gloves](#heated-gloves) or [socks](#heated-socks) aren't enough (or you didn't think you'd need them).
 Supposedly you can "recharge" them with boiling water, so as to avoid single-use waste, though I've not tried that.

 ### Padded Shorts <a id="padded-shorts"></a>
-I often wear [these BALEAF padded bike shorts](https://www.amazon.com/gp/product/B07WSBTQH7/) ($29); padded shorts seemed a little silly at first, but they're pretty good for biking but also misc other outdoor activities.
+I often wear [BALEAF padded bike shorts][amzn BALEAF shorts] ($29); padded shorts seemed a little silly at first, but they're pretty good for biking but also misc other outdoor activities.
 I got some baggy swimsuit-style padded shorts and some spandex-y ones like this, and liked the latter better.
 The pockets on these are great as well.
 As it cooled down, I would wear them over tights.

 ## Documenting Rides <a id="documenting-rides"></a>
 TODO